What Size Battery Do I Need? Car Battery Group Size Explained

 one blue car battery, many black car batteries

-The sizing is based on an industry standard.
+The sizing is based on an industry benchmark.
 This makes it easier for automakers to design their engine compartments around.

-Thankfully, rather than having to pull out a tape measure to figure out which group size your battery falls in, it’s displayed right on the unit itself.
+Thankfully, rather than having to pull out a tape measure to determine which group size your battery falls in, it’s displayed right on the unit itself.

-A few of the most common include these:
+A pair of the most common include these:

 • 24